seanzhangkx8/ConvoKit/doc/source/troubleshooting.rst

 -----------------------------

-**error: command 'gcc' failed with exit status 1**
+**error: command 'gcc' failed with exit status 1** [Mac OS]

-This is an error encountered when installing the SpaCy dependency for ConvoKit.
+This is an error encountered when installing the SpaCy dependency for ConvoKit on MacOS.
 The solution is to link the required C++ standard library explicitly, like so:

 >>> CFLAGS=-stdlib=libc++ python3 -m pip install convokit